michael8rown/nixos/README.md

 What I've learned over these last couple of weeks is this: NixOS seems best-suited to IT professionals. ~~It is definitely not great for beginners just wanting a normal Linux experience~~ <sup>[see note]</sup>, and it's not even really good for Linux hobbyists like me.
 I really love to write new scripts in Perl or Python, or drum up a whole new webapp to manage some task or other in my daily life.
 NixOS does not seem to be well-suited for that kind of behavior.

-<sup>Note:</sup> I believe I am mistaken about this: in fact, NixOS might be the *perfect* OS for a Linux beginner who just wants an OS that stays out of their way and works.
+Note: I believe I am mistaken about this: in fact, NixOS might be the *perfect* OS for a Linux beginner who just wants an OS that stays out of their way and works.
 In that regard, NixOS is quite possibly the best Linux OS out there.

 That being said, I admit I feel a huge amount of pride at having figured out two of my biggest issues.
 If I can get the networking issue settled, I might actually use NixOS on my home server.
 I really, really love the idea of NixOS.
 I really, really want it to work for me.
 But if I have too many more catastrophes, I may have to abandon this effort.